 The benefits of travel nursing vary from traveler to traveler.
-When a traveler has defined the individual wants and needs the benefits become very clear.
+When a traveler has defined the individual wants and needs, the benefits become obvious.

 Remember that handy list on why you want to travel from Step #1?
 Let’s turn that page over and make another list.
 Brainstorm your personal wants and needs.
-Don’t worry about making it perfect right now, just jot down everything that you can think of that you want and/or need from travel nursing.
+Don’t worry about making it perfect right now.
+Just jot down everything you can think of that you want and/or need from travel nursing.

 The Possibile Benefits of Travel Nursing

-When looking at the benefits of travel nursing, it’s important to understand that the benefits directly co-incide with your individual wants and needs.
-The needs are obviously items that you can’t do without and the wants are items that are an added benefit.
+When looking at the benefits of travel nursing, it’s important to understand that the benefits directly coincide with your individual wants and needs.
+The needs are obviously items that you can’t do without, and the wants are an added benefit.

 - To work in a teaching or non-teaching facility